WPDevelopers/embedpress/readme.txt

 EmbedPress is now certified as a recommended plugin by and 100% compatible with the most popular WordPress Multilingual Plugin, WPML.
 [Translate your favorite embedding solution](https://embedpress.com/docs/translate-embedpress-wpml/) for WordPress into any and all of your preferred languages with a few, easy steps.

-### 🌟Most Popular Sites People Are Embedding with EmbedPress:
+### 🌟 Most Popular Sites People Are Embedding with EmbedPress:

 -   [Google](https://embedpress.com/docs-category/google-embeds/): You can embed Google Maps, Docs, Forms, Sheets and more.